International recognition of Palestine: Application for UN membership

 Israel took steps to counter the initiative, and Germany, Italy, Canada and the U.S. announced publicly that they would vote against the resolution.
-Israeli and U.S. diplomats began a campaign pressuring many countries to oppose or abstain from the vote.
-However, because of the "automatic majority" enjoyed by the Palestinians in the General Assembly, the Netanyahu administration stated that it did not expect to prevent a resolution from passing should it go ahead.
-In August, Haaretz quoted the Israeli ambassador to the United Nations, Ron Prosor, as stating that Israel would be unable to block a resolution at the General Assembly by September.
+Israeli and U.S. diplomats began a campaign pressuring many countries to oppose or abstain from the vote; however, because of the "automatic majority" enjoyed by the Palestinians in the General Assembly, the Netanyahu administration stated that it did not expect to prevent a resolution from passing should it go ahead.
+In August, Haaretz quoted the Israeli ambassador to the UN, Ron Prosor, as stating that Israel would be unable to block a resolution at the General Assembly by September.
 "The maximum that we can hope to gain is for a group of states who will abstain or be absent during the vote", wrote Prosor.
 "Only a few countries will vote against the Palestinian initiative."

 Instead, the Israeli government focused on obtaining a "moral majority" of major democratic powers, in an attempt to diminish the weight of the vote.
 Considerable weight was placed on the position of the European Union, which had not yet been announced.
 EU foreign policy chief Catherine Ashton stated that it was likely to depend on the wording of the resolution.
 At the end of August, Israel's defence minister Ehud Barak said that "it is very important that all the players come up with a text that will emphasize the quick return to negotiations, without an effort to impose pre-conditions on the sides."

 Efforts from both Israel and the U.S. also focused on pressuring the Palestinian leadership to abandon its plans and return to negotiations.
 In the U.S., Congress passed a bill denouncing the initiative and calling on the Obama administration to veto any resolution that would recognize a Palestinian state declared outside of an agreement negotiated by the two parties.
 A similar bill was passed in the Senate, which also threatened a withdrawal of aid to the West Bank.
-In late August, another congressional bill was introduced which proposes to block U.S. government funding for United Nations entities that support Palestinian membership in the UN.
-Several top U.S. officials, including ambassador to the United Nations Susan Rice and consul-general in Jerusalem Daniel Rubinstein, made similar threats.
+In late August, another congressional bill was introduced which proposes to block U.S. government funding for UN entities that support Palestinian membership in the UN.
+Several top U.S. officials, including ambassador to the UN Susan Rice and consul-general in Jerusalem Daniel Rubinstein, made similar threats.
 In the same month, it was reported that the Israeli Ministry of Finance was withholding its monthly payments to the PNA.
 Foreign Minister Avigdor Lieberman warned that if Palestine took unilateral action, Israel would consider the Oslo Accords null and void, and would break off relations with the PA.